Takeshi-mi/takeshi-mi/README.md

 ## Projects
 Here are some of the projects I've been working on:
-- [Mage chatbots web Site](https://magechatbots.vercel.app/){:target="_blank"}: A website to promote my chatbot business.
+- <a href="https://magechatbots.vercel.app/" target="_blank">Mage chatbots web Site</a>: A website to promote my chatbot business.
 It began as a freelance, and now is a baby startup. 🤖🚀
-- [Jaguaras Band web site](https://takeshi-mi.github.io/site-jaguaras/){:target="_blank"}: A website for my band, where I am the guitarist. 🎸
-- [TK News](https://github.com/Takeshi-mi/TK-News-App-de-Noticias){:target="_blank"}: A mobile app for publish news, developed with Kotlin and connected at Firebase. 📱
+- <a href="https://github.com/Takeshi-mi/TK-News-App-de-Noticias" target="_blank">TK News</a>: A mobile app for publish news, developed with Kotlin and connected at Firebase. 📱
-- [SOMA plataform](https://github.com/Takeshi-mi/Plataforma-SOMA){:target="_blank"}: A desktop app developed with Java.
+- <a href="https://github.com/Takeshi-mi/Plataforma-SOMA" target="_blank">SOMA plataform</a>: A desktop app developed with Java.
 The SOMA platform is a sustainability solution that connects waste producers with waste buyers.
 It is like a 'Tinder for recycling. ♻
-- [Mobilidade Urbana App](https://github.com/Takeshi-mi/AppDeMobilidadeUrbana): A project to learn concepts about OOA (object – Oriented Analysis).
+- <a href="https://github.com/Takeshi-mi/AppDeMobilidadeUrbana" target="_blank">Mobilidade Urbana App</a>: A project to learn concepts about OOA (object – Oriented Analysis).
 You can explore more projects on my profile and check out the source code, contribute, or provide feedback.
+- <a href="https://takeshi-mi.github.io/site-jaguaras/" target="_blank">Jaguaras Band web site</a>: A website for my band, where I am the guitarist. 🎸

 ## Skills
 [![Takeshi's GitHub stats](https://github-readme-stats.vercel.app/api?username=takeshi-mi)](https://github.com/takeshi-mi/github-readme-stats)